 Penny Hardaway Shoes: A Full Timeline

-Penny played college ball at Memphis State (now known as the University of Memphis) and was impressive right out of the gate.
+Penny played college ball at Memphis State (now known as the University of Memphis), and now serves as the men’s basketball head coach.
+He was impressive right out of the gate.
 Hardaway displayed a level of versatility on the court rarely seen before.
 He was a lanky 6’7”, 195-pound combo guard who could handle, pass, rebound, score in bunches, and put anyone on a poster (or whatever the expression is these days).
 Penny averaged 20 ppg, 7.7 rpg and 5.9 apg over two seasons with the Tigers.

 During his college years, Penny rocked Converse.
 The Converse Accelerator RS1 Hi-Cut to be exact.
 These guys are some of the bulkiest kicks you’ll ever see.
 They featured React cushioning.
 Not React Foam but React Juice (not kidding) which was supposed to offer waterbed-like cushioning as you play.

 Penny joined the Magic in 1993, chosen 3rd overall in the NBA Draft behind Chris Webber and Shawn Bradley.
 He was then traded by the Warriors to the Magic in a massive deal for number one pick Chris Webber.
 Penny took to the NBA like a fish to water.
 He would end up averaging 16 ppg, 5.4 rpg, 6.6 apg and 2.3 spg over an 82 game season.